Boney M.: 1990–present: Failed reunions and public interest

-Mitchell was touring the world with her line-up of Boney M., which was the only line-up officially supported by Farian; a court ruling in 1990 stated that all four members are entitled to perform their own Boney M. shows.
+Mitchell was touring the world with her line-up of Boney M., which was the only line-up officially supported by Farian; a court ruling in 1990 stated that all four members were entitled to perform their own Boney M. shows.
 Farrell and Mitchell have released solo albums featuring their own re-recordings of Boney M.'s classic hits.
 Williams released her first solo album in 2006, and her own single version of "Sunny".
 In 2007, her rendition of "Daddy Cool" with Melo-M hit the number one spot in the Latvian (LMK) Charts.
 Marcia Barrett has released two solo albums, with a third scheduled for release in 2010.

 A musical based on the music of Boney M., Daddy Cool, opened in London in August 2006 to mixed reviews and sluggish ticket sales, causing it to close in February 2007.
 From April to July 2007, the show played in a mobile theatre in Berlin, which was specially designed for it.

 In April 2007, Australian pop singer Peter Wilson released a song co-written by Frank Farian entitled "Doin' Fine".
 It was described as "paying tribute to the sound of Boney M." and features the famous string arrangement from their first number 1 hit, "Daddy Cool".
 Boney M. (featuring Marcia Barrett) made a live appearance at the 37th International Film Festival of India (IFFI), which took place on 23 November 2006 in Panaji, the state capital of Goa, India.

 In the UK, a new album of their greatest hits, entitled The Magic of Boney M. was released via BMG on 27 November 2006.
 Special additions to this release were a Mousse T. remix of "Sunny" and a brand new song from 2006, featuring Liz Mitchell, entitled "A Moment of Love".
 On 10 April 2007, Boney M.'s first four albums were reissued on compact disc with bonus tracks, this time also in the United States (the first time these were available to the U.S. music market since their original releases in the 1970s).

 In September 2007, Boney M.'s last four original albums, Boonoonoonoos, Ten Thousand Lightyears, Kalimba de Luna - 16 Happy Songs and Eye Dance were reissued on compact disc in Europe and the United States, all including bonus tracks.
 In November 2007, a new Christmas compilation was scheduled for release, as well as the DVD Fantastic Boney M. – On Stage and on the Road, featuring a live performance recorded in Vienna on 1 November 1977 (the DVD cover erroneously states it to be a live show from Hamburg), and a film from the band's 1981 visit to Jamaica (made to promote the Boonoonoonoos album that year).